btlcotr15/snowtrain/README.md

 Click 'new'.

-Enter values for 'name', 'id', and 'password.
+Enter values for 'name', 'ID', and 'password'.
+(The ID and password are what you use above in environment variables.)

 Click 'submit'.